Masters of Foxhounds Association of North America

 ABOUT THE MFHA

-The Masters of Foxhounds Association of America of North America (MFHA) was formed in 1907 and is the governing body of organized mounted hunting with hounds in the United States and Canada.
+The Masters of Foxhounds Association of North America (MFHA) was formed in 1907 and is the governing body of organized mounted hunting with hounds in the United States and Canada.
 The MFHA currently recognizes 144 member hunts.

 The MFHA’s main activities:

 - To promote, preserve and protect the sport of mounted hunting with hounds.

 - Establish and maintain standards of conduct for mounted hunting with hounds.

 - Register eligible foxhounds in the “Foxhound Stud Book” and improve the breed of foxhounds.

 - Registration of hunts as a preliminary step toward recognition.

 - Record countries and boundaries for organized hunting establishments.